xxl4/me/source/resume/index.md

 - **Dates**: 2021 - 2023

 - **Description**: Seceum is a cybersecurity company that provides cloud security solutions.
 I was responsible for designing, implementing, and maintaining secure cloud infrastructure using AWS, GCP, and Azure.
 I developed CI/CD pipelines for software deployment and conducted security assessments to identify and remediate vulnerabilities.
 I also implemented monitoring and alerting systems to detect and respond to security incidents.
 Our team is using Python, Java, Docker, Kubernetes, and Jenkins for DevSecOps practices and Machine Learning, AI, ML, Deep Learning, Neural Networks for security solutions.
 Over 50% of our team members is Ph.D. in Computer Science.

+-- **Key Achievements**:
+    - Designed and implemented secure cloud infrastructure for multiple clients.
+    - Developed CI/CD pipelines for automated testing and deployment.
+    - Conducted security assessments and penetration testing to identify vulnerabilities.
+    - Implemented monitoring and alerting systems to detect and respond to security incidents.
+    - Collaborated with cross-functional teams to deliver high-quality security solutions.

 ### Project Manager And Develop Manager at YinpingCang Technology Co.